operating-systems concurrency

 Semaphore

-A semaphore is a synchronisation construct provided by the operating system that allows processes or threads to coordinate access to shared resources without using busy waiting.
+A semaphore is a synchronisation construct allowing processes to coordinate access to shared resources without busy waiting.
+An integer-valued variable accessed only through two atomic operations: wait () and signal ().

 Data Structure